netgroup-polito/un-orchestrator/orchestrator/config/un-resource-descriptions/README.md

 The remote interface must be in the form `another_domain_ip_address/interface_name` (i.e., 192.168.0.26/eth1).

 The file [un-resource-description-with-neighbor-vlan.json](un-resource-description-with-neighbor-vlan.json) describes a domain is connected to another domain (called `openstack-domain`).
-In this case, the VLAN ID 223 can be used for the inter-domain traffic steering.
+In this case, the VLAN ID (i.e., 223) can be used for the inter-domain traffic steering.

+If you are interested to add or modify some properties, please check the file [domain-information-library/data_model/di_data.json](https://github.com/netgroup-polito/domain-information-library/blob/master/data_model/di_data.json).